Clifty Falls State Park is located on the west side of Madison, Indiana. The park may be entered from the north or south.

 Little Crooked Creek runs along the road up from the south entrance, on the west side of the road.
 At the bridge over the creek are two falls – informally called Redbud Falls on the left and Dogwood Falls on the right.
 Little Crooked Creek drains into Crooked Creek (emerging from the city of Madison), then onto the Ohio River, separate from Big Clifty Creek.

-The ecosystem that developed in what is now the park, is composed of various pieces.
-Three types of upland forests are found (dry upland, dry-mesic upland, mesic upland) reflecting differences in moisture and slope.
-A chestnut-oak forest occurs in the dry upland, a white, red, and black oak forest in the dry-mesic upland, and mostly oak to maple-beech-red-oak-basswood in the mesic upland.
-There are some areas of “barren conditions” along the canyon rim.
-There, grasses predominate.
+The original ecosystem that developed in what is now the Park's land, was composed of various pieces.
+Three types of upland forests are dry upland, dry-mesic upland, and mesic upland.
+These reflect differences in moisture and slope.
+A chestnut-oak forest occurred in the dry upland, a white, red, and black oak forest in the dry-mesic upland, and mostly oak to maple-beech-red-oak-basswood in the mesic upland.

 Overall, there are records of 54 tree species, 23 shrubs, and 13 ferns.
 On the animal side, there are records of 33 species of mammals, 15 reptiles, and 16 amphibians.
 There as many or more than 150 bird species!
 Records of invertebrates are sparse, but there have been about 42 species of land snails and slugs recorded from the park.
 On the fungal side, about 30 species have been recorded.